History of literature: Medieval England

-Early Medieval literature in England was written in Old English, which is not mutually intelligible with modern English.
+Early medieval literature in England was written in Old English, which is not mutually intelligible with modern English.
 Works of this time include the epic poem Beowulf and Arthurian fantasy based on the legendary character of King Arthur.
 Literature in the modern English language began with Geoffrey Chaucer in the 14th century, known for The Canterbury Tales.

 Medieval Italy

+The Divine Comedy by Dante Alighieri was completed circa 1321.
+Organized into three parts called cantiche, Divine Comedy is a narrative poem that is regarded as a preeminent work in Italian literature.
+It follows Dante's journey into three different realms of the dead, Inferno (Hell), Purgatorio (Purgatory), and Paradiso (Paradise), with the Roman poet Virgil and Beatrice, Dante's idealized woman, guiding him.
+Though Divine Comedy was largely ignored by the literary world during and a while after its publication, it gained further acclaim in the English-speaking world after British Romanticist poet William Blake and other 19th century Romanticist writers "rediscovered" the poem, influencing later writers such as T.S.
+Eliot and Ezra Pound.
+The narrative reflects the medieval philosophy of the afterlife as it existed in the 14th century Western Church as well as established the Tuscan language as the standard Italian language.
 The Decameron by Giovanni Boccaccio was published in 1351, and it influenced European literature over the following centuries.
 Its framing device of ten individuals each telling ten stories introduced the term novella and inspired later works, including Chaucer's Canterbury Tales.

 Islamic world

 The most well known fiction from the Islamic world was The Book of One Thousand and One Nights (Arabian Nights), which was a compilation of many earlier folk tales told by the Persian Queen Scheherazade.
 The epic took form in the 10th century and reached its final form by the 14th century; the number and type of tales have varied from one manuscript to another.
-All Arabian fantasy tales were often called "Arabian Nights" when translated into English, regardless of whether they appeared in The Book of One Thousand and One Nights, in any version, and a number of tales are known in Europe as "Arabian Nights" despite existing in no Arabic manuscript.
 This epic has been influential in the West since it was translated in the 18th century, first by Antoine Galland.
 Many imitations were written, especially in France.

-Dante Alighieri's Divine Comedy, considered the greatest epic of Italian literature, derived many features of and episodes about the hereafter directly or indirectly from Arabic works on Islamic eschatology: the Hadith and the Kitab al-Miraj (translated into Latin in 1264 or shortly before as Liber scalae Machometi, "The Book of Muhammad's Ladder") concerning Muhammad's ascension to Heaven, and the spiritual writings of Ibn Arabi.
-The Moors also had a noticeable influence on the works of George Peele and William Shakespeare.
-Some of their works featured Moorish characters, such as Peele's The Battle of Alcazar and Shakespeare's The Merchant of Venice, Titus Andronicus and Othello, which featured a Moorish Othello as its title character.
-These works are said to have been inspired by several Moorish delegations from Morocco to Elizabethan England at the beginning of the 17th century.